Just because the added strobe flashes when tested does not mean it will work when there is a power blackout.

 When just adding to the circuit, if the horns or strobes that no longer work are around a corner, in another room, in another part of the building, or only when the power to the building is off, the installer adding to the circuit might not notice the problem.

-Remember, usually the building is usually occupied.
-The testing is done while people are getting annoyed with the noise and the power is on in the building.
+Remember, the building is usually occupied.
+The testing is done while people are getting annoyed with the noise and the power is still on in the building.
 Sounding the horns for 5 minutes after the power has been off for 24 hours is almost never done.

 The Panel's Supervision